Last Updated on: 9th September 2023, 02:50 pm

 Most of the time, pyramiding isn’t a serious problem for tortoises unless deficiencies in the diet bring about the condition.
 However, extreme cases of pyramiding can be detrimental.

-Chronic shell pyramiding in an otherwise healthy tortoise can weaken its legs, interfering with its mobility and impacting its quality of life.
+Chronic shell pyramiding in an otherwise healthy tortoise can weaken its legs, interfering with mobility and impacting its quality of life.

 In addition, extreme pyramiding in male tortoises can impede their ability to mount females, thus hampering reproduction.
 In females, severe shell pyramiding can result in difficulty laying eggs.